abdelazizwf/MLProject/README.md

-# MLProject
+# Loan Completion Prediction

-A python project for a university Machine Learning course.
+A machine learning course project to predict the completion status of loans based on given data.

 ## Setup